Emmanuel Kariuki is an environmentalist, artist, Sculptor and the author of several children's and young adult's fiction.

 What Is Plasticine?

 Plasticine is a versatile material, safe to use, and readily available.
 If you normally work on large modeling projects, you will find yourself adding more and more stock to your existing plasticine.
 The older stock will tend to be less malleable than the latest.
-Using the information in this hub, you will be able to refresh your old plasticine for recycling over and over.
+Using the information in this article, you will be able to refresh your old plasticine for recycling over and over.

 Below is a demonstration by one of my favorite YouTube sculptors.
 Note that plasticine is sometimes called "clay," as in this video, not to be confused with natural clay from the soil.